 The Student Government Association (SGA) is the student's voice at Florida State University.
 The mission of SGA is to provide "quality leadership for, and accountability to, its constituency by recognizing that strength arises from diversity, engagement, and dialogue".
 All students are members of SGA, and hundreds serve in an elected and appointed positions, gathering hands-on experiential administrative, programming, and leadership skills.
 SGA provides representation, programs, services, and advocacy within the University structure to all Florida State University students.
 SGA focuses on leadership and identity development, belonging and inclusion, civic engagement and participation, and financial responsibility and stewardship, supporting traditions, initiatives, and communities that benefit the student body.
 The Congress of Graduate Students (COGS) is an elected body of all post-baccalaureate, graduate, professional and doctoral students at the University.
 COGS is a unified voice and advocate for all graduate related matters.
 It also offers travel grants to graduate students, funds graduate organizations, and sponsors a variety of programs and services for students.
 The SGA annually allocates approximately \$13 million of activity and service fees.
 SGA funds or partially funds activities of the student senate, the executive branch, student government agencies, and numerous student organizations and University units.
-Those units receiving funds include the Campus Recreation, Oglesby Union, COGS, Homecoming, the Child Care Center, the Golden Tribe Lecture Series, the Asian American Student Union, the Black Student Publications Office, the SGA Office of Governmental Affairs, WVFS V-89 (student-run radio station), College Leadership Councils, the Student Sustainability Initiative, and countless student organization events and travel opportunities.
-This means that a majority of events on campus are free to FSU students.
+Those units receiving funds include the Campus Recreation, Oglesby Union, COGS, Homecoming, the Child Care Center, the Golden Tribe Lecture Series, the Asian American Student Union, the Black Student Union, Class Councils, the Center for Participant Education, the Hispanic/Latino Student Union, the Inter-Residence Hall Council, the Office of Governmental Affairs, the Pride Student Union, the Women Student Union, the Veterans Student Union, First Responders Unit, SAFE (escort service), the SGA Student Publications Office, the SGA Office of Governmental Affairs, WYFS V-89 (student-run radio station)